Safeguarding the EWIS

 Chafing, abrasion & short circuit arcing in the critical “Electrical Wiring Interconnect System” (EWIS) have always been a major concern.
 Chafing and abrasion can have a serious impact on the safe functioning of aircraft systems.

 This problem was thought to be prevalent in older Part 25 aircraft with 20 years + time in service (TIS).
 However, documented mishaps show that even new or recently produced OEM aircraft are susceptible to wire chafing.

 Reported EWIS Incidents

 Aviation Week recently reported a story about recommendations made to the FAA and Brazil’s ANAC stemming from a November 2019 incident with a Republic Airways Embraer 175.
 Part of the problem was chafed flight control system wires.

 The Atlanta to La Guardia flight experienced an excessive un-commanded pitch-up just 4 minutes into the flight.
 The flight crew solved the problem and landed safely but two switches did not work due to chafed wire insulation.
-The chafing was on the horizontal stabilizer actuator control electronics to the captain’s pitch-trim switch and autopilot/trim disconnect button.
+The chafing was on the horizontal stabilizer actuator control electronics to the captain’s pitch-trim switch and the autopilot/trim disconnect button.

-Spring-Fast grommets in particular provide best-in-class wire chafe protection at half the installed cost of the old slow and costly nylon glued in grommets.
+Spring-Fast grommets in particular provide best-in-class wire chafe protection at half the installed cost of the old slow and costly nylon glued-in grommets.

 Source: Aviation Week